Department of Instruction

 Arlington, VA 22204

-The Office of Minority Achievement is dedicated to enabling students to discover and utilize resources that will help them progress toward their personal goals.
+The Office of Minority Achievement is dedicated to helping students discover and utilize resources that will help them progress toward their personal goals.
 This department works to create an equitable, hospitable, safe, and inclusive environment for students, families, and staff.
 The goal of this work is to create culturally affirming spaces where openness, inclusiveness, respect, and appreciation for diversity of thought, values, cultures, learning styles, perceptions, and actions flourish.

 Philosophy and Goals